 - Put it All Together.
 Compose or upload your academic essay to Google Docs using open editing so your instructor can comment on your work using the Comment Tool.
 Each student should embed both your academic essay (as a Google Doc) and the infographic on his or her blog.
 You must tweet out the link using the hashtag #COM416.

 - Reflect.
-Complete a confidential survey to evaluate your own performance and the work of your partner.
+Complete this confidential survey to evaluate your own performance and the work of your partner.

 CRITERIA FOR EVALUATION – 150 points

-- You and your partner have worked collaboratively to create both an academic essay and an infographic, in which you compare and contrast two examples of propaganda from the past and the present.
+- You and your partner have worked collaboratively to create both an academic essay and an infographic, in which you compare and contrast two examples of propaganda.

-- Your two examples are well-chosen and you discover important concepts and ideas that connect the past and present.
-You have critically analyzed the two examples using a variety of information sources, making connections as appropriate with the course content.
+- Your two examples are well-chosen and you discover important concepts and ideas.
+You have critically analyzed the two examples using a variety of research and information sources, making connections as appropriate with the course content.
 Your academic essay is well organized and uses all the conventions of an academic essay, including an abstract, keywords and an APA-formatted “Works Cited” list at the end of the essay.
 The academic essay is posted to your blog as a linked Google Doc with open editing.

 - Your infographic uses principles of effective visual communication to capture the audience’s attention and communicate key ideas and information from your academic paper.